kierandidi/kdidi_webpage/_projects/terraform-module.md

 }
 ~~~

-It will create a log folder which then nicely sorts the logs first based on application id, then job id and the Spark Driver/Executor so that you do not drown in a sea full of log files (not a nice feeling I can assure you).
+It will create a log folder which then nicely sorts the logs, first based on application id, then job id and the Spark Driver/Executor, so that you don't drown in a sea full of log files (not a nice feeling, I can assure you).
 ## Monitoring your running jobs

 You can use the console to monitor your applications and jobs.
 The only time I use this frequently is to see how a job is going without leaving the terminal, but you can do a lot more with it in case you want to.